-As noted earlier, Centralina uses fund accounting to ensure and demonstrate compliance with finance-related legal requirements.
+As noted earlier, Centralina uses fund accounting to ensure and demonstrate compliance with finance related legal requirements.

-Governmental funds: The focus of Centralina's governmental funds is to provide information on near-term inflows, outflows and balances of usable resources.
+Governmental Funds: The focus of Centralina's governmental funds is to provide information on near-term inflows, outflows, and balances of usable resources.
 Such information is useful in assessing Centralina's financing requirements.
 Specifically, unreserved fund balance can be a useful measure of a government's net resources available for spending at the end of the fiscal year.

 The General Fund is the chief operating fund of Centralina.
-At the end of the current fiscal year, unassigned fund balance of the General Fund was \$523,138, while total fund balance amounted to \$1,298,180.
+At the end of the current fiscal year, unassigned fund balance of the General Fund was \$175,098, while total fund balance amounted to \$1,335,036.
 As a measure of the General Fund's liquidity, it may be useful to compare total fund balance to total fund expenditures.
-Total fund balance for fiscal year ending 2022 represents 13.66% of total General Fund expenditures which is a decrease over fiscal year ending 2021 which was 17.88%.
+Total fund balance for fiscal year ending 2023 represents 18.29% of total General Fund expenditures which is a increase over fiscal year ending 2022 which was 13.66%.

-General fund budgetary highlights: During the fiscal year, Centralina revised the budget on several occasions.
-Generally, budget amendments fall into one of three categories: (1) amendments made to adjust the estimates that are used to prepare the original budget ordinance once exact information is available; (2) amendments made to recognize new funding amounts from external sources, such as federal and state grants, technical and assistance contracts and other services; and (3) increases in appropriations that become necessary to maintain services.
+General Fund Budgetary Highlights: During the fiscal year, Centralina revised the budget on several occasions.
+Generally, budget amendments fall into one of three categories: (1) amendments made to adjust the estimates that are used to prepare the original budget ordinance once exact information is available; (2) amendments made to recognize new funding amounts from external sources, such as federal and state grants, technical and assistance contracts, and other services; and (3) increases in appropriations that become necessary to maintain services.